Texas Towers: Operational history

+Texas Tower 4

 Tower 4 was plagued with structural problems from the start.
 It stood in much deeper water than the other two - 185 ft, compared to 80 ft for Tower 2 - and it was held that the simple cylindrical leg design would not be sturdy enough given the length of the legs.
 Therefore, three sets of cross braces were added between the legs, attached with pin joints.
 These made it impossible to tow the platform on the level; instead, the structure was laid on its side for transport and then tipped upright at the site.
 These braces proved to be frail and the joints prone to loosening: two braces broke loose during transport, and a third was lost when the tower was being placed on the bottom.
 Divers were brought in several times to inspect the structure and to perform repairs, and an additional set of crossbraces was installed immediately below the platform, above the waterline, in 1960.
 Crewmen were frequently seasick from the swaying, and Tower 4 was nicknamed "Old Shaky".

 On September 12, 1960, Hurricane Donna passed over Tower 4, causing severe structural damage, including the loss of the flying bridge hanging beneath the platform, and one of the communications dishes.
 After assessment of the damage and initial repairs it was decided to reduce staffing to a skeleton crew and prepare to dismantle the station.
 The site could not simply be abandoned for fear that the Soviets would board it and remove sensitive equipment and documentation.
 Dismantling of the tower was therefore protracted.
 At the approach of another storm in January 1961, evacuation of the station was impeded by the inability of the commander to make contact with any of his three immediate superiors; nonetheless the New Bedford set out for the platform.
 As the storm built, USS Wasp, which was in the vicinity, was also dispatched with the intent of evacuating the station via helicopter, shore aircraft being unable to take off.
 Both ships reached the vicinity but could do no more than watch the station disappear from their radar.
 No survivors were recovered, though divers were sent down on the chance that some might have been trapped in the wreckage.
 Twenty-eight airmen and civilian contractors perished.
 Only two bodies were recovered.